GLOBAL MARKETS-Equities drop as evidence mounts of deep global recession

 NEW YORK, April 1 (Reuters) - World equity markets began the new quarter with steep losses on Wednesday as evidence mounted that the coronavirus pandemic was sending the global economy into a deep recession.

-On Wall Street, major benchmarks opened sharply lower after President Donald Trump warned late Tuesday that maintaining social distancing guidelines for the next 30 days would be a "matter of life and death."
+On Wall Street, major benchmarks were sharply lower after President Donald Trump warned late Tuesday that maintaining social distancing guidelines for the next 30 days would be a "matter of life and death."

 "President Trump's warning about two dreadful weeks ahead and 100,000 - 240,000 deaths in the coming months is definitely putting a negative tone on the market," said Societe Generale strategist Kit Juckes.
 "It is pretty risk-off out there.
 It is definitely a day of lower bonds yields, falling equity indexes and tin hats."